kimdewinter/scop/README.md

 - navigate to it in your command shell
 - if necessary, set permissions on the executables, eg:
 >chmod 777 scop
-- run the program, suppling it with a .obj file as an argument(and optionally a texture .bmp file):
+- run the program, supplying it with a .obj file as an argument(and optionally a texture .bmp file):
 >./scop resources/models/teapot.obj<br/>
 >./scop resources/models/42.obj resources/textures/unicorn.bmp